211018jwa/training/recaps/week-3-recap.md

 * What technology do we use in the data access layer (also starts with a J)?
 * What does `ctx.bodyAsClass(EditFirstNameDTO.class)` do in the demo's controller layer?
 * What does `ctx.pathParam("id")` do in the demo's controller layer?
+---
+* What is the purpose of `ctx.json(...)`?
+* What is the purpose of `ctx.status(...)`?
+* What is HTTP?
+* Describe the HTTP request/response cycle in relation to our backend application
+* What are the 5 commonly used HTTP methods?
+* What is the proper usage of GET v.
+POST v.
+PUT v.
+PATCH v.
+DELETE?
+* What 4 components does an HTTP request consist of?
+* What 3 components does an HTTP response consist of?
+* What do each of the 1XX, 2XX, 3XX, 4XX, and 5XX status code categories mean?
+* If I wanted to delete a student with ID of 1, what is the appropriate HTTP method to use, and what might the URI look like?
+* What is referential integrity?
+* What are the 4 ACID properties?
+* What is atomicity?
+* What is consistency?
+* What is isolation?
+* What is durability?
+* What are aggregate functions and scalar functions?
+How are they different from each other?
+* Research and remember some examples of aggregate functions
+* Research and remember some examples of scalar functions
+* What is the purpose of the GROUP BY clause?
+What type of function (scalar? aggregate?) do we use with GROUP BY?
+* What is the difference between WHERE and HAVING?
+* What are the 4 types of joins?
+* How would you describe an INNER JOIN, an OUTER JOIN, a LEFT JOIN, and a RIGHT JOIN?
+* Of the following clauses associated with the SELECT command (`FROM`, `JOIN ...
+ON ... = ...`, `WHERE`, `GROUP BY`, `HAVING`, `ORDER BY`) remember the order they must be written in
+* How does ORDER BY order the data from a query by default (ascending? descending?) ?
+How do we have it do the opposite?